 The Future of Psychedelic Discourse

-The following is an article, originally entitled “The Multidisciplinary Association of Psychedelic Discourse,” that futureI wrote for Erowid Extracts 25 (Dec 2013), 4-5, which was posted online this fall.
+The following is an article, originally entitled “The Multidisciplinary Association of Psychedelic Discourse,” that appeared in Erowid Extracts 25 (Dec 2013), 4-5.

 I have been writing about psychedelics and psychedelic culture, off and on, for nearly all of my professional life.
 When starting out as a journalist over two decades ago, I penned articles on Terence McKenna, Burning Man, and the early psy-trance scene; later, I wrote think-pieces about Erowid, research chemicals, and the psychedelic roots of American Buddhism.
 In 1993, I flew out from New York to Santa Cruz for the Bicycle Day gathering, and began attending and eventually speaking at other conferences centered around what were then more widely known as “entheogens”.